Using operator covariance to disentangle scaling dimensions in lattice models: Introduction

 Operator covariance is often used in particle physics to extract masses \cite{lucher90,peardon97,peardon99,alpha09,liu12}.
 This method is in part similar to the scheme developed here, but there are important differences.
 In particle physics, exponential decays in imaginary (Euclidean) time are used to extract the energy levels of a discrete spectrum, as opposed to the power law decays extracted here that correspond to a gapless spectrum in the limit when the system length $L \to \infty$.
 In other words, in particle physics covariance matrices are computed versus imaginary time separation $\tau$ in a system where the time dimension $L_\tau =1/T$, $T$ being the temperature, is much larger than the spatial length $L$.
-The ability of the eigenvalues to correctly separate the different exponential decays corresponding to different masses (discrete energy levels) was proven in that limit \cite{lucher90}, and many aspects of the method are much more involved than the scheme presented here; in particular the choice of suitable operators and the use of a reference time in a generalized eigenvalue problem.
+The ability of the eigenvalues to correctly separate the different exponential decays corresponding to different masses (discrete energy levels) was proven in that limit \cite{lucher90}, and many aspects of the method are more involved than the scheme presented here; in particular the choice of suitable operators and the use of a reference time in a generalized eigenvalue problem.

 In the present case, all dimensions in a classical system can be set equal, and in a quantum system $L_\tau$ can be of order $L$.
 In a critical quantum system with an underlying CFT description and $L_\tau \gg L$ imposed, the different power-law decays corresponding to CFT scaling dimensions would be applicable at time $\tau$ only up to $\tau \propto L$, not at $\tau \gg L$, where instead exponential decays corresponding to the finite-size discreteness of the spectrum would apply.
 Thus, the present method extends the application of covariance eigenvalues to the different domain of classical and quantum criticality.
-The particular emphasis here is on CFTs, for which analytical arguments will be presented for the proper disentangling of the scaling dimensions.
-The numerical examples will cover only classical systems, but the application to both space and time correlators in quantum systems is straight-forward and will be considered elsewhere \cite{lin25}.
+Analytical arguments will be presented for the proper disentangling of the scaling dimensions.
+The numerical examples will cover only classical systems, but the application to quantum systems is straight-forward and will be considered elsewhere \cite{lin26}.